zukunft/zukunft.com/docs/code_functions_all.md

     \-- expression_link
         \-- ui_base - @param db_object|null $dbo the formula whose expression should be displayed
     \-- name
-        \-- ui_base - the label points to the field that it validates, so that a click on it opens the field
+        \-- ui_base - the label points to the field that it validates, so that a click on it opens the field and
     \-- word_children
         \-- ui_foaf - TODO move code from component_dsp_old
     \-- word_parents